luk036/luk036.github.io/latch/intro.md

 ## Howard's algorithm

-- The problem has a feasible solution precisely when all cycles are positive.
+- The problem has a feasible solution precisely when all the cycles are positive.
 - In other words, if there is a negative cycle, the problem is infeasible.
 - A binary search is performed to obtain the optimal clock period.
-- The clock period and slack are monotonic to the feasible region
+- The clock period and slack are monotonic with respect to the feasible region
 - The smaller the clock period, the smaller the feasible regions.
 - Howard's algorithm: cycle-cancellation.
   - *Policy graph* for efficient negative cycle finding.
   - Returns the most critical cycle.
   - Requires monotonicity + linearity. 👎👎👎
-  - Handle only one parameter. 👎👎👎
+  - Handles only one parameter. 👎👎👎

 ---